 The magical Menstrual Cup is now available in Sri Lanka!

-Since I’ve tried the menstrual cup, I’ve been telling any woman who would listen to me, about it! 😀 I’ve cupverted 35 women since I first spoke about this on my previous post Bleeding into a cup in Sri Lanka and so many women have sent inquiries about the cup since then.
+Since I’ve tried the period cup, I’ve been telling any woman who would listen to me, about it! 😀 By the beginning of 2019, I’ve cupverted 170 women since I first spoke about this on my previous post Bleeding into a cup in Sri Lanka and so many women have sent inquiries about the cup since then.
 About 30 women have reserved cups from boondh.

 I’m psyched that so many of you approached me asking about it, sending emails and messages back and forth and discussing possibilities of using it.